David Duke: Early campaigns

 Duke first ran for a seat in the Louisiana State Senate as a Democrat from a Baton Rouge district in 1975.
 During his campaign, he was allowed to speak on the college campuses of Vanderbilt University, Indiana University, the University of Southern California, Stanford University, and Tulane University.
 He received 11,079 votes, one-third of those cast.

-Duke ran for a seat in the state senate again in 1979, but placed second to incumbent Senator Joe Tiemann.
+Duke ran for a seat in the state senate again in 1979, losing to the incumbent, Joe Tiemann.

-In the late 1970s, Duke was accused by several Klan officials of stealing the organization's money.
+In the late 1970s, several Klan officials accused Duke of stealing the organization's money.
 "Duke is nothing but a con artist", Jack Gregory, Duke's Florida state leader, told the Clearwater Sun after Duke allegedly refused to turn over proceeds from a series of 1979 Klan rallies to the Knights.
 Another Klan official under Duke, Jerry Dutton, told reporters that Duke had used Klan funds to purchase and refurbish his home in Metairie.
 Duke later justified the repairs by saying most of his home was used by the Klan.

 He ran for the Democratic presidential nomination during the 1980 presidential election.
-Despite being six years too young to be qualified to run for president Duke attempted to place his name onto the ballot in twelve states stating that he wanted to be a power broker who could "select issues and form a platform representing the majority of this country" at the Democratic National Convention.
-He pled guilty in 1979, to disturbing the peace when he led seventy to one hundred Klansmen to surround police vehicles in a Metairie hotel parking lot in September 1976, and was fined $100 and given a three-month suspended sentence.
-Duke and James K. Warner had originally been convicted on that charge in 1977, but the Louisiana Supreme Court had reversed the ruling due to the state having introduced illegal evidence.
+Despite being six years too young to be president, Duke attempted to place his name on the ballot in 12 states, saying he wanted to be a power broker who could "select issues and form a platform representing the majority of this country" at the Democratic National Convention.
+In 1979, he pleaded guilty to disturbing the peace when he led 70 to 100 Klansmen to surround police vehicles in a Metairie hotel parking lot in September 1976, and was fined $100 and given a three-month suspended sentence.
+Duke and James K. Warner had originally been convicted on that charge in 1977, but the Louisiana Supreme Court had reversed the ruling because the state had introduced inadmissible evidence.
 Duke was arrested for illegally entering Canada in order to discuss third-world immigration into Canada on a talk show.

 He left the Ku Klux Klan in 1980, after he was accused of trying to sell the organization's mailing list for $35,000.
 He founded the National Association for the Advancement of White People and served as its president after leaving the Klan.
-Using the group's newsletter, he promoted Holocaust denial literature for sale such as The Hoax of the Twentieth Century and Did Six Million Really Die?.
+Using the group's newsletter, he promoted Holocaust denial literature for sale such as The Hoax of the Twentieth Century and Did Six Million Really Die?

 Duke allegedly conducted a direct-mail appeal in 1987, using the identity and mailing-list of the Georgia Forsyth County Defense League without permission.
 League officials described it as a fundraising scam.